 ALSO READFarm loan waiver would extend to other states too: Mungantiwar Mungantiwar suggests 3 ways to rehabilitate 'Victoria' owners Maha govt readying 'Maha wallet' for a less cash society Maharashtra Govt. allocates Rs.
 8,233 crore for irrigation projects Opposition MLAs burn budget copies outside Maharashtra Assembly

+An amount of Rs 8 crore is being provided for this initiative," he said.
+AIMIM MLA Waris Pathan expressed unhappiness over the budgetary allocation for welfare of minorities.
 He said, "The government, which talks about 'Sabha Saath-Sabha Vikas', has not increased the budget for minorities to Rs 1,000 crore as was being demanded.